Lichanura trivirgata, Lichanura orcutti

 Rosy Boa Facts

-This shy, reclusive species is a popular pet, thanks to its calm temperament and beautiful color choices.
+A shy, reclusive species, the rosy boa is a popular pet thanks to its calm temperament and beautiful colors.
 It is a smaller cousin to the much larger red tail boa that lives in South America.
 Like their bigger cousins, rosy boas are nonvenomous constrictors.

 - This species comes in several color palettes, depending upon which area it inhabits (called a locality).

 - After mating in the spring, females give birth to 2-15 babies after in late Summer or early Fall.

 - Rosy boas’ calm temperament makes them a terrific first snake as a pet, and they’re easy to get from breeders.

 Until the early 2000s, scientists recognized one species (Lichanura trivirgata), with four subspecies.
 They included the desert rosy boa, coastal rosy boa, the Baja rosy boa, and the Mexican rosy boa.

 When scientists did more research and genetic testing, they determined that there were two main species and reclassified the northern group into Lichanura orcutti, leaving the southern group in Lichanura trivirgata.